mactat/framed/README.md

 9. **Allowing Children**: The `allowChildren` property, when set to true, permits the presence of additional directories within a specified directory.
 This provides flexibility for organizing files and directories within the project.

-By using FRAMED with the provided configuration, you can ensure that your project adheres to a predefined structure, with the required files and directories in place.
-This helps maintain consistency, reusability, and organization across different projects or within a single project.

 ## Installation

 To install FRAMED, follow these steps: